 Improving Communication Skills

-Playing in a team sport requires your child to improve their communication skills and helps to develop teamwork qualities at a young age.
-Communication skills have recently been the focus of various studies with many scientist and teachers becoming concerned that the increase in technology use is causing deterioration in vital inter-personal communication skills in children.
+Playing in a team sport requires your child to improve their communication skills.
+In addition, it helps to develop teamwork qualities at a young age.
+Communication skills have recently been the focus of various studies.
+Many scientists and teachers becoming concerned that the increase in technology use is causing deterioration in vital inter-personal communication skills in children.

 When you are in a team working together towards a common goal your communication skills are constantly being tested and improved.

-In the crucial development years of your child it’s important they have positive role models and something to keep them entertained and away from temptations such as drugs, alcohol and anti-social behaviour.
+In the crucial development years of your child it’s important they have positive role models!
+Furthermore, something to keep them entertained and away from temptations such as drugs, alcohol and anti-social behaviour.

 Making New Friends